What are the allegations made against Bellamy’s?

 The Proceeding alleges that Bellamy’s:

-- contravened its obligations of continuous disclosure of price sensitive information under section 674 of the Corporations Act 2001 (Cth), by failing to keep the market informed of matters relevant to its FY17 financial performance; and,
+contravened its obligations of continuous disclosure of price sensitive information under section 674 of the Corporations Act 2001 (Cth), by failing to keep the market informed of cases relevant to its FY17 financial performance; and,

 I purchased shares in Bellamy’s between 14 April 2016 and 12 December 2016 – how do I participate in the proceeding?